Fair Work Ombudsman decisions

 Fair Work Ombudsman

 The Fair Work Ombudsman has taken legal action against GCH Vic Park Pty Ltd, which previously operated 'The Globe Pan and Grill' in East Victoria Park, Perth, and its director, Jay Patel.
 A Fair Work Inspector issued a Compliance Notice in August 2023 after suspecting the company underpaid 16 employees, who worked as cooks and food and beverage attendants, between December 2021 and July 2023.
 The alleged underpayments involved minimum wage rates, penalty rates for weekend work, and accrued annual leave entitlements.
-The company failed to comply with the Compliance Notice, and Mr Patel is alleged to have been involved.
+The company failed to comply with the Compliance Notice, and the director is alleged to have been involved.

 Fair Work Ombudsman